Capture audio responses to survey questions using Interviewer

 - Select Attach Audio.
 You can also set the colour and size of the mic button which launches the recorder.

-- Publish and upload the survey to your Snap Online account.
+- Publish and upload the survey to your Snap XMP Online account.

-Step 2: Use Snap Offline Interviewer to record participants’ answers
+Step 2: Use Interviewer to record respondents’ answers

 Start the survey and assign it to your interviewer account.
-Login to the Snap Offline Interviewer application and click on the survey to start it.
-When viewing the survey, the mic symbol indicates that an audio response can be given.
+Login to the Interviewer app and click on the survey to start it.
+When viewing the survey, the mic symbol indicates that the respondent can give an audio response.